-More show related announcements are likely to start coming our way as we inch closer to the show, so be sure to watch out for those.
-Starting August 1, you can find all show and mining related news on our dedicated MINExpo channel on our website.
-Our upcoming August and September issues will also include sections dedicated to show news with equipment and product launches.
+More show related announcements are starting to pour in as we inch closer to the show, so be sure to watch out for those.
+You can find all show and mining related news on our dedicated MINExpo channel on our website.
 Leading up to, the week of and the week after MINExpo we'll have dedicated newsletter deployments as well to deliver news directly to your inbox.
 Be sure you're subscribed so you don't miss out on any show news.

 We want to hear from you!

 Will you be attending MINExpo this year?
 If so, what equipment or technologies are you most looking forward to seeing?
 Are you excited to get back into the industry for in-person events?
 Let us know!